Beth Wood Discusses the Evolution of Genetic Counseling Through Telehealth and Chatbots at AAIC 2024

 Our group at Penn has been involved in research looking at ways to return APOE genetic results to research participants for a number of years.
 One of the primary studies was through a clinical trial called the Generation Study, where we provided APOE genetic results to cognitively unaffected individuals who are considering enrolling in a clinical trial for an Alzheimer’s prevention medication.

-In this trial, we completed over 2,600 genetic counseling sessions using telephone and video to connect with the participants.
+In this trial, we completed more than 2,600 genetic counseling sessions using telephone and video to connect with the participants.
 We knew that once APOE testing became needed for clinical reasons, not just research, we would need additional options for how to get educational and counseling support to patients undergoing APOE genetic testing.

 We were able to leverage our prior research experience into developing educational tools for patients with early signs of Alzheimer’s disease or mild cognitive impairment to help teach them about the APOE gene and why genetic testing was being recommended by their doctor, as well as giving them information about what this result might mean to them and their family members.
 It is about opening a conversation to make sure that patients and their family members have an accurate way of accessing information about the APOE gene as well as opening up about questions for any additional genetic counseling support.